 Congratulations on your admission!

-Welcome to the UCF College of Business and the Evening MBA.
+Welcome to the UCF College of Business.
 We are thrilled to be a part of your business school journey.
 To finalize your admission to the program, complete the items on the new student checklist below.
 If you have questions or need assistance, our Office of Graduate Programs is here to help you along the way.

 Go Knights!
 Charge On!